New York 22.5 Hour CE Renewal Package

 - Course Delivery: On Demand

 - Audience: Anyone looking to renew their New York real estate salesperson license

-Our 22.5 Hour New York Real Estate Continuing Education course has been reviewed and accepted by ARELLO for online distribution.
+Our 22.5 Hour New York Real Estate Continuing Education course has been reviewed and certified by ARELLO for online distribution.
 The real estate program covers 22.5 hours of courses, required by The New York Department of State (NYDOS), that apply toward Real Estate CE course completion certificate.